mcjojos/sudoku-rest/README.md

 ## How do I run it?

-You can run the application using mvn spring-boot:run
+You can run the application using

+mvn spring-boot:run

-Or you can build the JAR file with mvn clean package and run the JAR by typing: java -jar target/sudoku-rest-1.0-SNAPSHOT.jar java
+Or you can build the JAR file with

+mvn clean package

+and run the JAR by typing

+java -jar target/sudoku-rest-1.0-SNAPSHOT.jar java

 If you are experiencing problems starting the embedded tomcat instance you might want to try changing the port by issuing